 So if the sponsors see that a particular research is under performing, then those scientists risk being defunded.
-Because if you’re not productive at your job i.e. not fulfilling the criterion of performance, and don’t make changes to correct your inefficiency, then you’ll risk yourself having to find another job.
-No company want employees slacking off on the job, not when the sacred cow of profit is at risk!
+Because if you’re not productive at your job, not fulfilling the criterion of performance and don’t make changes to correct your inefficiency; then you’ll risk yourself having to find another job.
+By sales targets or research deadlines, no company wants their employees slacking off on the job or investments in research below par; not when the sacred cow of profit is at risk!

 The advancement of science and technology plays a cardinal role in the expansion of capital by pushing the margins of efficiency to new levels.
 Scientific knowledge is subordinate to economic efficiency and is critical for modernity.
 For example, if larger volumes of food are needed to be made available in meeting the demands for an ever growing population.
 So is the requirement for greater efficiency realised by new technology or improved production techniques in agriculture.
 For consumer goods to become more affordable in the market greater expansion and efficiency of production is also required.

-AI and robots applied to economic production, Think automation, do not need breaks because they do not tire, do not ask for promotions or bonuses
+AI and robots applied to economic production – think automation – do not need breaks because they do not tire, do not take maternity leave and do not ask for promotions or bonuses.

 To illustrate the totalising power of metanarrative, imagine the crusader knight on the march for the Holy land holding his wooden cross.
 He’s a man who has an unquestioning, absolute conviction in his mind that he’s on a mission from God to conquer the Holy Land along with his likeminded fellow crusaders.